levibostian/semantic-release-precheck/README.md

 # Why is this plugin needed?

 A deployment processes can involve multiple steps.
 This means there are multiple places where a deployment failure can occur.
-It is ideal that after a deployment failure, you can simply retry the deployment again.
-This *should* work, but many services that you may deploy code to (npmjs, Maven Central, Cocoapods) do not allow uploading the same version to them multiple times.
-This could result in this scenario (that has happened to me many times):
+It would be ideal if you could simply retry running semantic-release after it fails.
+This *should* work, but many services that you may deploy code to (npmjs, Maven Central, Cocoapods) do not allow uploading the same version multiple times.
+If you were to retry running semantic-release after a failed deploy, this scenario could occur for you:

 * semantic-release determines the next version to release of your software is `1.0.1`.
 * Using `@semantic-release/npm`, `1.0.1` is successfully uploaded to npm.
 * Oh, no!
-A step later on in the deployment process failed (pushing a git tag may fail, for example).
-Your deployment process has failed.
+A step later on in the deployment process failed. semantic-release exits early.
-* You fix permissions to allow a git tag to be pushed successfully this time.
-You retry making the `1.0.1` deployment to make it successful this time.
+* You fix the problem.
+Then, retry running semantic-release to successfully finish the `1.0.1` deployment that failed previously.
-* When `@semantic-release/npm` attempts to push `1.0.1`, it will fail because npm notices that `1.0.1` has been deployed before.
-You're deployment process is now stuck where it may never succeed because we cannot get past `@semantic-release/npm` succeeding anymore.
+* During this retry, when `@semantic-release/npm` attempts to push version `1.0.1`, it fails because npm's server rejects uploading `1.0.1` again.
+You're deployment process is now stuck in an infinite loop because we cannot get past the `@semantic-release/npm` step.

 That is where this plugin comes in.
-By checking if a version already exists, we skip a new deployment attempt which allows the remainder of your deployment workflow to continue.
-Ultimately, getting the retried deployment to a successful state.
+By checking if a version already exists, we can skip steps that do not need to run which allows the remainder of your semantic-release steps to continue.
+Ultimately, getting the retried deployment to a successful state!

 > Tip: Another great plugin to consider to make deployment retries easy is [`semantic-release-recovery`](https://github.com/levibostian/semantic-release-recovery).